Cash Flow Statement

 Advanced Micro Devices (AMD) Non-Current Debt (2016 - 2025)

-Advanced Micro Devices (AMD) has disclosed Non-Current Debt for 17 consecutive years, with $2.3 billion as the latest value for Q4 2025.
+Advanced Micro Devices' Non-Current Debt history spans 17 years, with the latest figure at $2.3 billion for Q4 2025.

 • Non-Current Debt hit $2.3 billion in Q4 2025 for Advanced Micro Devices, roughly flat from $2.3 billion in the prior quarter.